appdevumd/website-v2/src/components/README.md

   tags: ['autodocs'],
 };
 ```
-Here we provide the metadata for the story.
+Here we provide the metadata for the stories.
 I'll explain some of the fields here:

 - `component` This is just the component that the story uses
 - `decorators` If you are familiar with Python decorators, this is basically the same thing.
 In this case I basically wrapped the target component with a `BrowserRouter` component in order to be able to use the `useNavigate` hook